orb-lang/espalier/doc/md/peg/mem.md

 This currently sets up the call sets, now that we have the basics down it can do more than that\.

+It is much faster, and somewhat easier to understand\.

 ```lua
 function Mem.grammar.wander(grammar)
    local g = grammar:G()